Student Oath (Turkey)

 The Student Oath or Student Pledge (Öğrenci Andı) is the oath that was recited in school at the beginning of every school day.
 It was used until 2013, among other things, in primary schools in Turkey.
-After the regular morning singing the national anthem İstiklâl Marşı before class, the oath was led by a boy or a girl, or some groups of 3–4 students and repeated by all other students.
+After the regular morning singing the national anthem İstiklâl Marşı before class, the oath was led by a student, or a group of 2–5 students and repeated by all other students.